Watch: Rains hit some parts of UAE; waterfalls flow through Fujairah mountains

 Screengrab: Storm Centre video

-Rains hit the some areas of the UAE's eastern coast on Sunday afternoon, with waterfalls seen flowing through the mountains of Fujairah.
+Rains hit some areas of the UAE's eastern coast on Sunday afternoon, with waterfalls seen flowing through the mountains of Fujairah.
+Some rains were also seen in Ras Al Khaimah.

 The National Centre of Meteorology (NCM) issued a yellow and orange alert for convective clouds formation associated with rainfall, with the alert lasting until 7.30pm today.